 - Write in active voice

-- Prioritise CTA, make a point of providing sufficient guidance
+- Prioritize CTA, make a point of providing sufficient guidance

 - Identify and name interactive elements appropriately – don’t let the users have second thoughts about their next steps in your conversion funnel